JacksonKearl/LilyPad/README.md

 ##Installing
-If you'd like to run this on your own computer for whatever reason, first `npm`, `nodejs`, and `psql` must be installed, then
+If you'd like to run the backend on your own computer for whatever reason, first `npm`, `nodejs`, and `psql` must be installed, then

 ```
 $ git clone https://github.com/JacksonKearl/LilyPad.git
-$ cd LilyPad/LilyPadBackend
+$ cd LilyPad/LilyPadBackend/
 $ npm install
 $ vim config.js
 $ npm start